 Kwaghtaver S. Desongu is currently a graduate student at Auburn University.
 Before joining Auburn, he was a member of the CETG where he worked on underground hydrogen storage and (white) natural hydrogen.
 He obtained his bachelor's degree in Chemical Engineering from the Federal University of Technology, Minna.
 Desongu contributed significantly towards the success of the highly regarded review paper entitled "Perspectives and prospects of underground hydrogen storage and natural hydrogen".

-Arnold Sison is currently a graduate student in Chemical Engineering at the University of Oklahoma.
-He is currently doing his honors thesis under the supervision of Professor Okolie.
-He is working on combining experimental data with mechanistic process simulation and interpretable machine learning to understand hydrogen production from chemical looping gasification of waste biomass.
+Arnold Sison completed his honors thesis research on combining experimental data with mechanistic process simulation and interpretable machine learning to understand hydrogen production from chemical looping gasification of waste biomass.
 Find the link to Arnold's work below